Is it, like, ritual sex? 🚫 No.

 9. Practitioners traditionally wear white and cover their heads.

 By covering your head and wearing a headwrap, it’s believed that you’re containing the energy of your crown chakra and strengthening your spiritual power.
+I go over this in more detail and other kundalini yoga traditions in my Kundalini Demystified course.

 10. Your third eye chakra will thank you.